tangrams/tangram-docs/pages/styles.md

 *This is the technical documentation for Tangram's styling system.
-For a conceptual overview of the styling system, see the [[Styles Overview]].*
+For a conceptual overview of the styling system, see the [Styles Overview](Styles-Overview.md).*

 ####`styles`
-The `styles` element is an optional top-level element in the [[scene file]].
+The `styles` element is an optional top-level element in the [scene file](scene-file.md).
 Individual styles are defined by a *style name* under this element.
-They can then be referenced inside a [[draw]] group.
+They can then be referenced inside a [draw](draw.md) group.
 ```yaml
 styles:
     buildings-style: